-Dr. Tanski is a Member-At-Large for the Mid-Hudson section of the American Chemical Society and the Principal Investigator on grants from the National Science Foundation (NSF – MRI 0521237, NSF-RUI – 0911324 and NSF-MRI – 1526982) supporting his research, the single crystal X-ray diffraction facility, and a 400 MHz nuclear magnetic resonance (NMR) spectrometer.
-At Vassar Dr. Tanski is a member of the Pre-Medical Advisory Committee, recently served as the budget member of the Faculty Policy and Conference Committee, and was the Chair of the Chemistry Department for three years, 2011-2014.
+Dr. Tanski is the Principal Investigator on grants from the National Science Foundation (NSF – MRI 0521237, NSF-RUI – 0911324 and NSF-MRI – 1526982) supporting his research, the single crystal X-ray diffraction facility, and a 400 MHz nuclear magnetic resonance (NMR) spectrometer, and has served in several capacities on the Executive Committee of the Mid-Hudson section of the American Chemical Society.
+At Vassar Dr. Tanski is a member of the Pre-Medical Advisory Committee, was the Chair of the Chemistry Department for three years, 2011-2014, and recently served as the budget member of the Faculty Policy and Conference Committee and as the Science Facilities Project Faculty Coordinator as Vassar revitalized its science facilities for chemistry, biology, physics & astronomy, computer science, psychology and the science multidisciplinary programs, including construction of a new chemistry lab building, the “Bridge Building”.
+See the new Integrated Science Center.

 Dr. Tanski is currently a member of the US National Committee for Crystallography.